kriswill/snowglobe-lib/readme.md

 - Sway
 - Hyprland

-To obtain the installer, go to https://cache.earthgman.dev/binaries and download the nixos-installer-$arch.iso.
+To obtain the installer, go to https://cache.earthgman.dev/binaries and download the nixos-installer.iso for your system's CPU architecture.

+Note: There is an alternate version of the installer suffixed with -small.
+This build of the installer lacks firmware blobs from linux-firmware and can be used if your hardware does not require any blobs from it.
+If in doubt, just use the default image.

-If you wish to test the integrity and non-repudiation.
-Download the installer.sha256.gpg.
+If you wish to validate integrity and non-repudiation of the downloaded image.
+Decrypt the sha256.gpg associated with it.
 My gpg public key is stored on the webroot.

 If you do not feel comfortable putting an iso image from a random guy on the internet into your computer, you can [build it yourself](https://codeberg.org/earthgman/nix-modules/src/branch/dev/docs/Build-Installer.md).